alecxander567/alecxander567/README.md

 Aspiring Software Engineer☝️👨‍💻

-Studying BS in Information Technology currently learning Data Structures and Algorithms(Java) and Object-Oriented Programming(PHP)☺️📝💻
+Studying BS in Information Technology📝💻

 <!---
 alecxander567/alecxander567 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.